timescale/docs/CONTRIBUTING.md

 4. Review your changes.

    The documentation site is generated in a separate private repository using [Gatsby][gatsby].
 Once you raise a PR for any branch, GitHub will **automatically** generate a preview for your changes and attach the link in the comments.
 Any new commits will be visible at the same URL.
 If you don't see the latest changes, try an incognito browser window.
-Automated builds are not available for PRs in forked repositories.
+Automated builds are not available for PRs from forked repositories.

 ## Language